Gitatme123/Amazon_Vine_Analysis/README.md

 ## Summary
 In conclusion, it does not look like there is a positive bias in the Vine program.
+36% of paid reviews received 5 stars vs. 47% of unpaid.
+If anything, the paid reviews must be more critical of the product compared to unpaid reviews which might be spur of the moment and without real intentionality.
+I think if we had a different ranking system than 1-5 stars we would see different results.
+Unpaid would be likely to rank it at 5 stars if they are happy with the product in any way, whereas paid reviews would be more likely to use the 2-4 star reviews to provide more critical feedback.